vin2007/BookMyStayApp/README.md

-iignore this repo is for weekly college assignment
+ignore this repo is for weekly college assignment